LBHackney-IT/maintain-my-home/README.md

 The following environment variables are required to run the site:

-- `HACKNEY_API_ROOT` - the root of the Hackney API which is used by the site
+- `HACKNEY_API_URL` - the root of the Hackney API which is used by the site
 - `ENCRYPTION_SECRET` - secret used to prevent parameter tampering.
 Generate one with e.g. `rake secret`